Adjunct ProfessorWorking Title:

 Division of Arts, English & Humanities Job Open Date:

-Applicants are to thoroughly complete the online application and attach the following required documents: cover letter, resume and transcript conferring Master’s Degree with 18 graduate hours in the field of Philosophy or comparable graduate courses.Job Duties (Position Specific):
+Applicants are to thoroughly complete the online application and attach the following required documents: cover letter, resume, and transcript conferring Master’s Degree and the 18 graduate level courses.Job Duties (Position Specific):

 Applicants who do not attach the required documents will not be considered for the position.